christosc/greek_mac/README.md

 Vim keymap that enables one to write traditional (“polytonic”) Greek.

 The keymap is based on the corresponding Mac OS keyboard layout for polytonic Greek.
-All diacritics are typed before the corresponding letter.
+All diacritics except the “breve below” are typed before the corresponding letter.
 In case of two diacritics the order is not important.